vimalveerachamy/coding-interview-patterns/Contribute.md

 3. Take a close look at how the Python solutions are organized.
 Your contributions should align with this structure (e.g., folder organization, file naming).

 4. Always **create a new branch** for your additions or changes.
-We recommend creating separate branches for each chapter or feature you’re contributing.
+We recommend creating separate branches for each chapter you’re contributing.
 Example: `git checkout -b java-solutions-linked-lists`.

 5. Stay true to existing code comments and structure.
 Feel free to add additional comments for clarity, especially if any language-specific nuances are included.